Towa and the Guardians of the Sacred Tree Review – Beautiful Art, Flawed Co-op

 - Default controller mappings are uncomfortable.

-- Some systems (forging, sword crafting) involve tedious QTE-like button presses.
+- Some systems (forging, sword crafting) are tedious QTE-like button-presses.

 - Replayability & Progression

-- Some feel the roguelike loop lacks depth compared to Hades.
+- To others, the roguelike loop doesn’t quite have the depth of Hades.

 - Price vs Value